 Retirement is indeed a great thing to celebrate.
 By being present at such a moment, we are giving the celebrant a powerful applause that will ring until the end, even when the party’s over.
 There is no greater way to tell them that their past labors have really been worth the while.

 We hope any of the retirement songs above in our choice list will liven the occasion and ensure a truly unforgettable experience for everyone.
-More than anything else, the retirees can look forward to their next phase in life with renewed hope and vigor.
+More than anything else, retirees can look forward to their next phase in life with renewed hope and vigor.